videolan/x265/doc/reST/api.rst

 Multi-library Interface
 =======================

-If your application might want to make a runtime selection between a number of (static or dynamically linked) libx265 libraries, then you will want to use one of these bit-depth introspection interfaces.
+If your application might want to make a runtime bit-depth selection, it will need to use one of these bit-depth introspection interfaces which returns an API structure containing the public function entry points and constants.

 Instead of directly using all of the **x265_** methods documented above, you query an x265_api structure from your libx265 and then use the